sharife/goldenthread-v2/site/content/productions/444-days.md

     - image: https://ucarecdn.com/7fc78596-fb62-4762-949c-b3459cb78c0a/
     - image: https://ucarecdn.com/167d6da2-9b18-4ae9-aa1f-0ed1408b1f12/
     - image: https://ucarecdn.com/fc3ee29f-e21e-4fe6-b523-6de5c66e008f/
+  heading: We are grateful for the support of the following institutions
 ---
 **Torange Yeghiazarian**’s first production of a full-length play since 1998, *444 Days* is the first play about the Iran Hostage crisis from an Iranian artist’s perspective.
 Blending historical events with fictional characters, this world premiere play follows the inexplicable bond between a former hostage and a former hostage-taker.
 Yeghiazarian, who is Golden Thread’s Founding Artistic Director, received the 2012 Gerbode-Hewlett Playwright Commission Award to write *Ellington’s Isfahan*, and is under commission by the Islamic Cultural Center of Northern California to write *The Fifth String: Ziryab’s Passage to Cordoba*, both slated to premiere in 2014.